 My inspiration for this Blackberry Cheesecake Ice Cream Cake came from my friend, Katherine at Love in My Oven.
 She recently shared her spectacular Strawberry Cheesecake Ice Cream Cake with a graham cracker crust.
 It sounded so delicious and looked so beautiful that I decided that I had simply had to make a gluten-free version of it.

 And with a big bowl of freshly-picked blackberries, it was easy to decide on the flavour!

-This frozen dessert can be made well ahead of time and stored in the freezer, ready for impromptu get-togethers.
+This ice cream cake can be made well ahead of time and stored in the freezer, ready for impromptu get-togethers.

 Ready to make an ice cream cake?
 Here's what you'll need.

 - blackberries: I used freshly picked blackberries, but you can find them almost year-round in stores now.
 You can use frozen blackberries as well.